AlandSailingRobots/sailingrobot/Documentation/Website on localhost guide.md

    * **Note:** The default database credentials are root without password

-3. Edit */etc/php/php.ini*:
+3. Edit the PHP configuration file *php.ini*:

-    The following lines might already exist within *php.ini* and you need to make sure the options are set only once by searching for the options and comment/uncomment where needed.
+    The following lines might already exist and you need to make sure the options are set only once by searching for the options and comment/uncomment where needed.

+    */etc/php/php.ini*
     ```sh
     ...
     date.timezone = Europe/Mariehamn